-“End stage osteoporosis” is not a medical term.
-Stage 4, or severe, osteoporosis is associated with significant pain, impaired mobility, and stooped posture.
+People may use the term “end stage osteoporosis” to describe stage 4, or severe, osteoporosis.
+Stage 4 osteoporosis is associated with significant pain, impaired mobility, and stooped posture.

 A person has stage 4 osteoporosis if their bone mineral density score is more than 2.5 standard deviations below the healthy average for a young adult and they have had at least one fracture.
 People with this type of osteoporosis typically require medications that help reduce bone mineral loss.

 They also have a much higher risk of experiencing falls and bone fractures.